Demystifying the Cloud

-No doubt, the Cloud can be useful.
+No doubt, Cloud Computing can be useful.
 But let’s move beyond the hype.
 What exactly is the Cloud?
 What does it do?
 What doesn’t it do?

 What is the Cloud?

-When we talk about the Cloud, we often mean cloud computing.
+When we talk about the Cloud, we often mean cloud computing — the type of solution found in our Top 10 Cloud Hosting report.
 Cloud computing can be thought of as a utility that delivers computing resources, software, and other information via a network—in most cases the Internet.
 What do I mean by utility?
 Think of electricity.
 You get electricity by plugging a device into an outlet, but you yourself don’t generate the electricity or maintain it.
 All you have to do is connect.

 Cloud computing works on the same principle.
 By connecting to the Internet, you can access any data that you’ve stored in a virtual server.
 Rather than maintaining a physical datacenter with multiple servers, companies can outsource their server needs to cloud providers, who bear the responsibility of maintaining, repairing, and providing reliable service.
 This, in turn, allows businesses to reallocate their resources towards other business ventures.